YoungPenguin/UAV_Teensy/README.md

 # Licence
 Using this code is **completely at your own risk!!!**
 This is an open source project so you can use it as you please.

-If you want to use this software please "fork" and "star" this project to make sure your version doesn't change and to get notified of any updates.
-Feel free to report issues to be fixed.
-Enjoy